Tatra Photography – Terms & Conditions

 - Cancellation must be in writing signed by the person who signed the booking form and will be acknowledged by Tatra Photography.

-- We will let you know as soon as we can if, through no fault of your own, we are forced to significantly alter or cancel your holiday.
+- We will let you know as soon as we can if we are forced to significantly alter or cancel your holiday.
 In these circumstances you can choose one of the following options. a) cancel your holiday and receive a full refund; b) accept a substitute holiday if we are able to offer you one.
 If appropriate we will also compensate you for the inconvenience unless the alteration or cancellation is because there are insufficient numbers to run the holiday or if the alteration or cancellation has come about because of unavoidable, unusual and unforeseeable circumstances beyond our control.
 We shall not be liable to you for any incidental expenses incurred by you as a result of any arrangements that you may have made, if you have made those arrangements before we have sent you final confirmation of your itinerary and previously advised you against incurring such expenses.

 - The accommodation provided is only for the use of Clients shown on the booking form and sub-letting, sharing or assignment is prohibited.